richardebeling/timetable-display/readme.md

 ### Configuration file - User Settings
 4 Sections, beginning at the markers (`[general]`, `[recurring]`, `[unique]` or `[footnotes]`).
 Each section can occur more than once, though I hardly suggest not to do that.
 The cleaning mechanism will also undo that structuring in the first cleaning run.

+### Config reloading and cleaning
+The program automatically reloads the configuration file when it is changed.
+This allows for headless updates, e.g. when using a raspi, by replacing the configuration file with an updated one.

 #### General Section
 Simple .ini like settings: